Data-Science-Projects/demo-routenet/README.md

 ## Description
 In this demo, we extended the original implementation of RouteNet to support different link capacities.
-The code of RouteNet used in the demo is available on the ['code' directory](src).
+The code of RouteNet used in the demo is available in the ['src' directory](src).

 The following figure shows a schematic representation of the internal architecture of RouteNet.
 In this implementation, the input per-source/destination traffic is provided in the initial path